 The aim is to identify how to resolve the issues at hand, something which family and therapist work on together.

 Guidelines for Family Therapy

-- Diffuse any potential conflict as far as possible.
+- diffuse any potential conflict as far as possible;

-To make an appointment with mental health social worker and counselling professional, Liz Taylor, try Online Booking – Loganholme or call M1 Psychology (Loganholme) on (07) 3067 9129.
+To make an appointment try Online Booking.
+Alternatively, you can call M1 Psychology Brisbane on (07) 3067 9129

 - H. Goldberg & I. Goldberg ‘Family Therapy An Overview’ Seventh Edition, 2008 Thomson Brooks/Cole, Belmont, USA.